nervosnetwork/ckb-sdk-java/README.md

-[Mercury](https://github.com/nervosnetwork/mercury) is an application for better interaction with CKB chain, providing many useful [RPC APIs](https://github.com/nervosnetwork/mercury/blob/main/core/rpc/README.md) for development like querying transaction or getting UDT asset information.
+[Mercury](https://github.com/nervosnetwork/mercury) is an application for better interaction with CKB chain, providing many useful [RPC APIs](https://github.com/nervosnetwork/mercury/blob/main/core/rpc/README.md) for development like querying transactions or getting UDT asset information.
 You need to deploy your own mercury server and sync data with the latest network before using it.

 Mercury is another way to build transaction.
 With the help of Mercury, you can build a transaction by simply calling a